The best bird feeder camera in 2024: birdwatching at home

 ❌ You want a wall mount as standard: The are plenty of mounting options, but the useful wall mount is sold separately.

 The Bird Buddy is a user friendly bird feeder camera for those who live on social media.
-Although it only records at 720p, image quality from the camera is good, and its portrait 9:16 orientation video is perfect for sharing online.
+Although it only records at 720p, we found image quality good in our review, and we like that its portrait 9:16 orientation video is perfect for sharing online.
 There is even an option to share within the community in the app, which allows you to see what birds are visiting Bird Buddy camera feeders all over the world.
-The orientation and the position of the small stepped perch means the birds are close to the camera and make up a large portion of the image.
+The orientation and the position of the small stepped perch also mean that birds are close to the camera and make up a large portion of the image.

-The camera module itself slots neatly in an out when it needs charging, although the optional solar panel roof means you may never have to do this.
-Everything is beautifully designed, especially the app – but there are some catches.
-The Bird Buddy lacks the security camera features of other bird feeder cameras, and you won't receive a notification of every visit, just the most notable ones.
-The bright yellow or blue design looks contemporary, but isn't the most natural looking, if that is the style you are after.
-Still, this remains a great bird feeder camera for those who want style, simplicity and to easily share your bird sightings on social media.
+We found that the camera module itself slots neatly in an out when it needs charging, although the optional solar panel roof means you may never have to do this.
+We think everything is beautifully designed, especially the app, but there are some catches.
+We found that it lacks the security camera features of other bird feeder cameras, and you won't receive a notification of every visit, just the most notable ones.
+Still, this remains a great bird feeder camera for those who want style, simplicity and to easily share bird sightings on social media.

 Read our in-depth Bird Buddy Camera Feeder review